The pandemic missing: The kids who didn’t go back to school – KION546

 In short, they’re missing.

-The missing kids identified by AP and Stanford represent far more than a number.
-The analysis highlights thousands of students who may have dropped out of school or missed out on the basics of reading and school routines in kindergarten and first grade.
+The missing kids identified by AP and Stanford represent more than a number.
+The analysis highlights thousands of students who may have dropped out of school or missed out on the basics of reading.

-That’s thousands of students who matter to someone.
-Thousands of students who need help re-entering school, work and everyday life.

 “That’s the stuff that no one wants to talk about,” said Sonja Santelises, the chief executive officer of Baltimore’s public schools, speaking about her fellow superintendents.

-“This is leading evidence that tells us we need to be looking more carefully at the kids who are no longer in public schools,” he said.
+“This is leading evidence that tells us we need to be looking more carefully at the kids who are no longer in public schools,” Dee said of the analysis.

-Over months of reporting, the AP learned of students and families avoiding school for a range of reasons.
+Over months of reporting, the AP learned of students and families avoiding school for many reasons.
 Some are still afraid of COVID-19, are homeless or have left the country.
 Some students couldn’t study online and found jobs instead.
-Some slid into depression.

-During the prolonged online learning, some students fell so far behind developmentally and academically that they no longer knew how to behave or learn at school.
+During the prolonged online learning, some students fell so far behind developmentally and academically they no longer knew how to behave or learn at school.
 Many of these students, while largely absent from class, are still officially on school rosters.
 That makes it harder to truly count the number of missing students.
-The real tally of young people not receiving an education is likely far greater than the 240,000 figure calculated by the AP and Stanford.

-In some cases, this wasn’t sudden.
-Many students were struggling well before the pandemic descended.

-Kailani, for one, had begun to feel alienated at her school.
-In ninth grade, a few months before the pandemic hit, she was unhappy at home and had been moved to a different math class because of poor grades.
+Kailani, for one, had begun to feel alienated at her school well before the pandemic descended.
+As a ninth-grader, she was unhappy at home and had been moved to a different math class because of poor grades.

 Kailani has ADHD and says the white teaching assistant assigned to help her focus in her new class targeted her because she was Black, blaming Kailani when classmates acted up.
-She also didn’t allow Kailani to use her headphones while working independently in class, something Kailani says was permitted in her special education plan to help her focus.

-After that, Kailani stopped attending math.
-Instead, she cruised the hallways or read in the library.
+She eventually stopped attending math.

 Ultimately, the pandemic and at-home education relieved the anxiety Kailani felt from being in the school building.
-Kailani preferred online school because she could turn off her camera and engage as she chose.
-Her grades improved.
+When the school reopened, she never returned.

-A Cambridge schools spokesperson looked into Kailani’s complaints.
-“Several individuals demonstrated great concern and compassion towards her and the challenges she was facing outside of school,” Sujata Wycoff said.
-She said the district has a “reputation of being deeply dedicated to the education and well-being of our students.”
+A Cambridge schools spokesperson, Sujata Wycoff, said several people showed “concern and compassion towards her and the challenges she was facing outside of school.”

-To assess just how many students have gone missing, AP and Big Local News canvassed every state in the nation to find the most recently available data on both public and non-public schools, as well as census estimates for the school-age population.
+To assess just how many students have gone missing, AP and Big Local News canvassed every state to find the most recently available data on public and non-public schools, as well as census estimates for the school-age population.

 Overall, public school enrollment fell by 710,000 students between the 2019-20 and 2021-22 school years in the 21 states plus Washington, D.C., that provided the necessary data.